-- Subversion: The boys behind Monty Python's Flying Circus apparently felt no need to tack a punchline at the end of every sketch, no matter what the BBC told them.
+- Generally averted in Monty Python's Flying Circus.
+The Pythons observed that very funny sketches in other shows were often let down by a poor punchline.
+Their solution?
+Don't write punchlines at all.
+It may seem obvious now, but at the time it was nothing short of revolutionary.
 They usually offered a segue into the next sketch instead, though a few sketches made fun of such punchlines.
 The restaurant sketch with the dirty fork is an example of the latter, where the cheesiness of the punchline (which is marked by a title card saying 'And now for the punchline' and was "Luckily I didn't tell him about the dirty knife.") is shown to ruin the humour of the sketch.
 When a later sketch is ended by a policeman who tries to arrest everyone for making a strange sketch, another policeman then enters and tries to arrest everyone else for trying to get out of the sketch without a punchline.

 - In a particularly Zigzagging example of this trope, a rather long winded sketch about a door to door practical joke salesman ends with the salesman whispering "do the punchline".
 The actor is understandably confused and speaks to the producer to check if they are scheduled for a punchline.
 The producer pulls out a script, bursts out laughing at the punchline...and then drives off without telling either the actor or the audience.
 So the lack of punchline about a punchline about a lack of punchline was itself a punchline.

 - Big lampshade is hung in the Not-Quite-Rude Chemist sketch (Customer: "I'd like some after shave, please."
 Chemist: "Certainly, sir.
 Walk this way."
 Customer: "If I could walk that way, I wouldn't need after shave."
 (Policeman enters and hauls the customer off)